jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 z_j =  \sum_{i} W_i * x_i + b_i
 $$

-The following is the code listing implementing the network above.
+The following is the code implementing the network above.
 ```python
 import numpy as np